ck-collab/ck-collab/README.md

 ## Then, the physical world

-I built a **vinyl record pressing plant** — [Gold Rush Vinyl](https://goldrushvinyl.com) — from the ground up, including backend systems to the factory floor itself, including steam systems, cooling lines, and hydraulic presses.
+In 2018 I built a **vinyl record pressing plant** — [Gold Rush Vinyl](https://goldrushvinyl.com) — from the ground up.
+Working with MEP engineers, welders, electricians and OEMs we created backend systems for the factory floor itself, including a steam system, cooling lines and hydraulic presses.
 Fast Company named it one of the **most innovative companies in music**, and **Harvard Business School wrote a case study** on it that's now taught in the required MBA curriculum.

 Then a business partner and I bought **Waterloo Records**, a 44-year-old Austin institution and one of the biggest indie record stores in North America.
 This acquisition came with moving the store to a new home, allowing me to call upon what I learned from the engineering of Gold Rush Vinyl to keep contractors, engineers and architects on track for launch.
 The biggest lift: migrating it off the MS-DOS inventory and POS system it had run on for 30+ years and onto Shopify plus a custom app suite I spec'd and shipped with a team of SWEs.